 47. How long do you plan to be abroad?

-I plan to live in Sydney for two years in order to complete my degree.
+I plan to live in Saskatchewan for two years in order to complete my degree at Uni. of Saskatchewan.
 I might stay longer if I find an internship（＝ practical training in a company) or a job afterwards.